chmouel/pipelines-as-code/docs/content/docs/dev/_index.md

 make test lint-go
 ```

-If you add a CLI command with help, you will need to regenerate the golden files:
+If you add a CLI command with help, you will need to regenerate the golden files, for the unittest files you run:

 ```shell
 make update-golden